Who is eligible for patient transport by ambulance?

 If you are on a low income or benefits, you might be entitled to reclaim your public transport costs to and from the hospital under the Healthcare Travel Cost Scheme.

-You can also collect a hard copy of this form at Kingston hospital from the reception desk in Bernard Meade Wing, or at the Patient Transport Office in the Rowan Bentall Wing (next to the Patient Transport Lounge near main Outpatients).
+You can also collect a hard copy of the claim forms at Kingston hospital from the reception desk in Bernard Meade Wing, or at the Patient Transport Office in the Rowan Bentall Wing (next to the Patient Transport Lounge near main Outpatients).

 Travel cost reimbursement is available for patients in one or more of the following categories: